 House Bill No. 5425, also known as Public Act No. 25-40, amends the regulations surrounding cafe permits for the sale of alcoholic liquor.
 The bill repeals subsection (a) of section 30-22a and introduces new provisions effective July 1, 2025.
-Under the new law, cafe permit holders must keep food available for sale during most of their operating hours, but they can meet this requirement by allowing food deliveries from nearby vendors.
-The law clarifies that there is no obligation to sell food with alcoholic beverages, nor will there be any enforced standards regarding the proportion of food sales to alcohol sales.
-Additionally, the bill allows for the serving of alcoholic liquor in outside areas, with certain conditions regarding fencing and health regulations.
+Under the new law, cafe permit holders must keep food available for sale during most of their operating hours, but they can comply with this requirement by allowing food from nearby vendors.
+The bill clarifies that there is no obligation to sell food with alcoholic beverages, nor will there be any enforced standards regarding the proportion of food and liquor sales.
+Additionally, the bill permits the serving of alcoholic liquor in outside areas with certain conditions, including the option to forgo fencing if not mandated by local regulations.

 GL Joint Favorable: 30-1, 30-12, 30-38, 30-45, 30-53, 30-54